Safeguarding is an area that we take seriously and we strive to try and keep our young people safe both at school, home and the wider community.

 A safeguarding leaflet highlighting the 6 R’s and Prevent 4 P’s is available for all staff and visitors in our main reception area.
 A copy is available by clicking on the attached link.

-As part of the Prevent strategy our named Single Point of Contact is Simon Hubbard with Beverley Bailey Deputy SPOC.
+As part of the Prevent strategy our named Single Point of Contact is Lee Cross with Beverley Bailey Deputy SPOC.
 A copy of our audit which includes our process for dealing with any concerns is available below.

 ACCEPTABLE USE AGREEMENTS